Department of English Anti-racist Resources

 To provide structure initially, the three organizers will select short texts, distribute them electronically, and lead hour-long discussions for the first three meetings.
 The meetings will be held on Zoom and are open to faculty, staff, graduate and undergraduate students, and community members in Tallahassee and beyond.

 English department graduate students in all three programs can receive one hour of credit for participating in the reading group, which is listed as ENG 5998-0011 with Dr. Ribó as the instructor of record.
 There is, however, no need to sign up for the one-hour course to participate in the reading group.

-The first meeting is Thursday, August 27, at 4:00 p.m.
-Dr. Ribó will lead a discussion of Christina Sharpe’s short essay “Lose Your Kin” from The New Inquiry, available here.
+The first meeting was Thursday, August 27, and Dr. Ribó led a discussion of Christina Sharpe’s short essay “Lose Your Kin” from The New Inquiry, available here.
 If you are interested in attending, please contact one of the organizers for the Zoom invitation and access to the reading group’s Canvas site.
 Dr. Ribó's email address can be found on his faculty page.
 Also feel free to spread the word to students, colleagues, or anyone else who might be interested.